luiscoco/GithubActions_Create_DockerImage_Upload_to_DockerHub_dotNET8WebAPI/README.md

 ## 3. Create the Github Action Workflow for creating the Docker image and Upload it to Docker Hub

+## 3.1.
+Create the Docker Hub secrets in Github

+We navigate to the "**settings**" option inside our Github repository

+## 3.2.
+Create the Github Action Workflow

 In our new Github repo we press in the "Actions" button for creating a new Github Action Workflow

 ![image](https://github.com/luiscoco/GithubActions_Create_DockerImage_Upload_to_DockerHub_dotNET8WebAPI/assets/32194879/b0b4d6e7-66ee-4a4a-9f9a-6e25d1f279a4)